jacksonlevine/small-lambda-calc-interpreted-lang/README.md

 ```

-The syntax is function definitions and function calls.
-For example, let/set is a function that creates or reassigns a global variable.
+Boris' syntax is function definitions and function calls.
+For example, let/set is a function that defines or reassigns a variable.
+It is similar to Common Lisp in some ways, though this is obviously more of a toy language.

 All values are strings, and can be treated as all the same thing, except in functions like + where the number is parsed as a float or int.
 (In all of these cases, if one argument is a float they are all treated as floats.)